indrajithi/indrajithi.github.io/about/index.md

   creditlink:
 ---

-I am Indrajith.
-This blog is to keep track of my work/projects, so that I refer it later.
+I am Indrajith and this is my blog.
+I made this keep track of my work/projects.
-Feel free to use the codes which I write in this blog in your project.
+Feel free to use the codes which I write in this blog.
 All the things I write in this blog are under **[Creative Common License](https://creativecommons.org/licenses/by/4.0/)** unless stated otherwise.

+You can reach me on my email `mail[@]indrajith.me`

 <a markdown="0" href="http://indrajith.me" class="btn">Portfolio</a>